whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 2. Replace EFI folder in USB EFI partition with the EFI folder in Clover EFI
 3. Boot into USB and select MacOs installer
 4. During the installation, touchpad may not work.
 You need a mouse connected through USB.
 Follow installation instructions found on tonymacx86 or other hackintosh forums
     - If you have chosen to install Catalina in HFS+ file system, follow the directions given in https://www.insanelymac.com/forum/files/file/985-catalina-mbr-hfs-firmware-check-patch/.
-Updating Bluetooth kexts for DW1560 is necessary.
-Download is available at https://github.com/headkaze/OS-X-BrcmPatchRAM/releases and take a moment to read https://www.insanelymac.com/forum/topic/339175-brcmpatchram2-for-1015-catalina-broadcom-bluetooth-firmware-upload/
 5. After a successful installation, boot into macOS, copy kexts In /kexts/Other -> /Library/Extension
 6. Use Kext Utility (or simply copy this line without the quotation marks: "sudo chmod -R 755 /L*/E*&&sudo chown -R 0:0 /L*/E*&&sudo kextcache -i /") to rebuild kext then reboot
 7. Now the touchpad and sound input should function correctly.
 You need to mount EFI and copy Clover EFI to the system EFI partition in like what you have done on USB EFI partition